KieranCollins/Short_Problems/README.md

 # Short_Problems
-My solutions for hackerrank adapted to run in one file
+My solutions for HackerRank adapted to run in one file